Google Trends, Python, ahrefs

 Requirements and Assumptions

-• Python 3 is installed and basic Python syntax understood (Pandas module experience recommended)
+• Python 3 is installed and basic Python syntax is understood (Pandas module experience recommended)

 • Access to a Linux installation (I recommend Ubuntu) or Google Colab